 Burial is meant to be permanent, but sometimes those doing the burying go the extra mile to make sure what's in there stays put.
 This can be done for a number of reasons:

---either to keep the corpse from being stolen
+- To keep the corpse or the valuables in the tomb from being stolen

 - On True Blood, Eric and Bill bury Russell Edgington in concrete, wrapped in silver.
 Salome eventually digs him up.